 Ronan O’Laoire leads the United Nations Office on Drugs and Crime’s Programme on Safeguarding Sport from Corruption and Crime, which supports governments, sports organizations and relevant stakeholders through delivering technical assistance, building capacity and networks and conducting research and analysis.

-Catherine Ordway is Assistant Professor (Sports Management) at the University of Canberra.
+Catherine Ordway is Associate Professor (Sports Management) at the University of Canberra.
 She lectures in Sports Integrity, Ethics & Law and Leadership in Sport.
 She is an international expert in the field of integrity in sports, and has specialised in anti-doping policy for twenty years.
 Catherine has published on sports integrity, governance and gender equality issues and is a sought-after media commentator and conference presenter.